-In the most recent quarter ended December 31, 2020, a net income was recorded primarily from the Company's share of income from its equity accounted investments.
-For the quarter ended September 30, 2019, a net income was recorded largely due to a recognition of a gain on disposition of controlling interest and unrealized foreign exchange gains due to continued weakness in the US\$ against the DKK.
+In the most recent quarter ended March 31, 2021, a large net loss was recorded primarily from the Company's share of loss from its equity accounted investments.
+For the quarter ended September 30, 2020, a net income was recorded largely due to a recognition of a gain on disposition of controlling interest and unrealized foreign exchange gains due to continued weakness in the US\$ against the DKK.

-Three months ended December 31, 2020 ("Q3 2021") compared with three months ended December 31, 2019 ("Q3 2020")
+Three months ended March 31, 2021 ("Q4 2021") compared with three months ended March 31, 2020 ("Q4 2020")

 The Company announced on September 23, 2020 that it had completed a debt restructuring of Hudson Greenland which resulted in a disposition of controlling interest of 68.9% of the subsidiary.
 Upon the cease of control, the subsidiary was deconsolidated and a gain on disposition was recognized on that date and the Company commenced accounting for its interest in Hudson Greenland on an equity basis by recognizing its share of profits and losses of this investment in associate from that date forward.
+Subsequent to the disposition date, the new management of Hudson Greenland determined that it would no longer capitalize the White Mountain project expenditures as development assets given the project's production capability.
+Accordingly, this change in accounting estimate has resulted in Hudson Greenland expensing its project expenditures, and the Company has recognized its share of profits and losses on that basis and made the necessary cumulative adjustments in 2021Q4 reflecting this change from the disposition date onward.

-The Company recorded a comprehensive income of \$744,094 for Q3 2021 compared with a comprehensive loss of \$3,831,304 for Q3 2020.
+The Company recorded a comprehensive loss of \$8,650,624 for Q4 2021 compared with a comprehensive loss of \$3,954,810 for Q4 2020.

-There was no accretion of interest in Q3 2021 compared to \$2,978 in Q3 2020 and is related to the estimate of the present value of the future required site restoration costs.
+There was no accretion of interest in Q4 2021 compared to \$364,735 in Q4 2020 and is related to the estimate of the present value of the future required site restoration costs.
 With interest rates in Greenland and Denmark, being at 0% or negative since last year, the Company accelerated the accretion of its reclamation obligation to its nominal estimated amount at the end of the 2020 fiscal year.

-Depreciation expense was \$11,049 for Q3 2021 and was comparable to \$12,420 for Q3 2020.
+Depreciation expense was \$11,050 for Q4 2021 and was comparable to \$10,845 for Q4 2020.
 The depreciation charged for equipment used for the Project has been capitalized as development in the current period.

-Director fees decreased to \$27,677 in Q3 2021 from \$35,000 in Q3 2020 due to a decrease in number of directors and change in director fee structure.
+Director fees decreased to \$24,000 in Q4 2021 from \$35,000 in Q4 2020 due to a decrease in number of directors and change in director fee structure.
 These fees have been accrued and payable to the Company's former and current directors, who have agreed to defer payment until the Company's financial situation improves.

-Evaluation and exploration costs were \$14,566 for Q3 2021 compared to \$8,232 for Q3 2020.
+Evaluation and exploration costs were \$15,253 for Q4 2021 compared to \$3,537 for Q4 2020.
 The Company did not incur significant evaluation and exploration costs in these periods in order to conserve cash.

-Total foreign exchange loss was \$2,357 for the current period compared to a foreign exchange gain of \$2,128,202 in Q3 2020 mainly due to the fluctuations in the exchange rates amongst the Canadian dollar, United States dollar, and Danish Krone.
-The loss in the current period was immaterial as the Company has deconsolidated Hudson Greenland after the disposition of its controlling interest at the end of the second quarter.
-The gain in the prior period was primarily the result of the continued weakness in the USD against the DKK, the functional currency of the Company's subsidiary, where its USD denominated debt balance increased.
+Total foreign exchange loss was \$371,625 for the current period compared to a foreign exchange gain of \$2,324,589 in Q4 2020 mainly due to the fluctuations in the exchange rates amongst the Canadian dollar, United States dollar, and Danish Krone.
+The loss in the current quarter was from a cumulative adjustment made for foreign exchange loss incurred prior to the deconsolidation of Hudson Greenland.
+The Company has deconsolidated Hudson Greenland after the disposition of its controlling interest at the end of the second quarter.
+The gain in the prior period was primarily the result of the continued weakness in the USD against the DKK, the functional currency of the Company's subsidiary, where its US\$ denominated debt balance increased.